October 2019: Latest outbreak updates from DRC — and the search for an Ebola cure

 Fatality rates can be up to 90%.
 There is currently no proven cure, though early rehydration therapy and treatment of other symptoms and potential infections can improve chances of survival.

-While no Ebola vaccine currently exists, the World Health Organization reports that an experimental vaccine called rVSV-ZEBOV has been tested in the North Kivu province of the DRC after a successful test in the country’s northwestern province of Equateur in July of 2018.
+Currently in the DRC, the World Health Organization has been testing an experimental vaccine called rVSV-ZEBOV (after a successful test in the country’s northwestern province of Equateur in July 2018).
 Initial results are promising in protecting against the Ebola virus.
+More than 200,000 Congolese have been vaccinated.

 During the 2014-16 outbreak in West Africa, the vaccine was given to over 16,000 volunteers in Africa, Europe, and the United States and was found across multiple tests to be safe and protective.
 According to the WHO, more research is required before the vaccine can be licensed, but in the meantime is being used on “compassionate basis” in eastern Congo under a “ring vaccination” strategy.